rupalkhilari/genome-designer/server/auth/README.md

 Can specify one default project, which is loaded when the user logs in

-Extensions can be hidden by setting `visible = false`
+Extensions can be deactived / hidden by setting `active = false`

 ### Routes